Things to do with kids in the Netherlands

 Madurodam

 Madurodam is a model village in the Netherlands.
-There are moving cars, planes, and real ducks floating around and it’s fun to see little town basically being an interactive dollhouse.
+There are moving cars, planes, and real ducks floating around and it’s fun to see the little town basically being an interactive dollhouse.

 Madurodam Hague